tosin2013/event-emitter-kafka/acm-configs/README.md

 ## Known Issues and work arounds
 * Operators deploy but the application does not
-  * delete the deployment and retry.
+  * Delete the workload_subscription* and recreate it.